Kenta7221/PacMan-in-C3/README.md

 ```bash
 c3c run
 ```
 3. If the window is too big or too small for you, navigate to the subdirectory and open a file called main.c3.
-There you will find a variable called SCREEN_SCALE, which you can change to your personal preference:
+There you will find a variable called SCREEN_SCALE, which you can change to your personal preference but the value must be an integer:
 ```bash
 # Your prefered scale value, e.g. 4
 const SCREEN_SCALE = 4;